 - Midshipmen at the U.S. Naval Academy

 How to Obtain a Certificate of Eligibility for a VA Home Loan

 Once you’ve determined that you’re eligible for a VA loan, you may need to obtain a certificate of eligibility (CoE) to show to your lender.
-Your lender won’t give you a VA loan or refinance an existing loan without a valid one.
+Your lender won’t originate a VA purchase or cash-out refinance loan without a valid CoE.

-The evidence you need to get your CoE depends on your armed forces branch and active-duty status.
-The general requirements are:
+The evidence you need to get your CoE depends on your Armed Forces branch and active duty status.
+The general requirements are as follows:

 - Armed Forces Veterans: Department of Defense Form 214 (DD214), including a full explanation of the nature of separation and character of service.